The 10 commandments for legally compliant use of AI

 6. Read the terms and conditions of AI use: Who owns the input and output?

-At the moment, you are often still allowed to use the AI results without paying (extra) for the use or the individual results.
-Keep in mind that under most terms, you pay with the input and it may also be used for further data analysis.
-Many AI providers will initially entice you with free AI results, and later - when you have become accustomed to using them or have geared your activity towards them - formulate new conditions.
-Keep this in mind when considering your possible dependency on these systems.
+Bear in mind that, under most terms and conditions, you pay with the input, which may also be used for further data analysis.
+Many AI providers will initially entice you with free AI outputs, only to formulate new terms and conditions later on, once you have become accustomed to using the system or have geared your activities towards it.
+Take this into account when considering potential dependence on these systems.

 7. Never use AI results thoughtlessly via API interfaces or otherwise automated as a host.

-Anyone who automatically integrates AI and publishes third-party content (in this case AI results such as texts and images) via it runs several legal risks.
-The content may be false, offensive, illegal or otherwise problematic, which may be punishable or lead to injunctive relief and claims for damages.
-Even if you yourself only host / automatically pass on the results, you may be responsible yourself according to the German Telemedia Act and other laws as well as the principles of so-called "Stoererhaftung" (Breach of Duty of Care).
-In addition, there are obligations to inform site visitors according to the GDPR (General Data Protection Regulation) and the TTDSG (the German Federal Telecommunications-Telemedia Data Protection Act).
+Anyone who automatically integrates AI and publishes third-party content (in this case AI outputs such as texts and images) via it runs several legal risks.
+The content may be factually incorrect, offensive, illegal or otherwise problematic, which may be punishable by law or lead to injunctive relief and claims for damages.
+Even if you yourself only host / automatically pass on the results, you may be liable under the Digital Services Act and other laws, as well as the principles of so-called "Stoererhaftung" (Breach of Duty of Care).
+In addition, there are obligations to inform site visitors according to the GDPR (General Data Protection Regulation) and the TDDDG (the German Telecommunications Digital Services Data Protection Act).
+The AI may also make contractual commitments that are then binding on you.

-8. Never use AI results carelessly in the human resources area.
+8. Never use AI outputs carelessly in the human resources area.

-If AI is used in an automated manner in the company, this must not lead to automated decisions being made - especially in the HR area - which affect employees, according to Art.
-22 of the GDPR.
+If AI is used in an automated manner in the company, this must not lead to automated decisions being made that affect employees, in particular in the HR area, in accordance with Art.
+22 GDPR.
 Even outside of automated decisions, the use of AI may require the consent of employees and, if necessary, co-determination by the works council.
 Take this into account when planning.

 9. AI is not generally forbidden and not generally bad: Compliance

-If you follow the rules on AI use, AI can be a very useful tool in education as well as in business.
-The use of AI should be carefully planned, and transparency is particularly important, both in the involvement of AI and in the utilisation of the results and the integration of prompts or API interfaces.
+If the rules on the use of AI are observed, AI can be a very useful tool in both education and business.
+The use of AI should be carefully planned.
+Above all, it is important to ensure transparency both in the use of AI and in the utilisation of the results and the integration of prompts or API interfaces.

 10. Keep up to date with legal developments.